DrkWithT/Toy_Site_Project_1/docs/README.md

   - Table 2: Maps any valid username to a variable length JSON/XML string that lists poem IDs.
   - Table 3: Maps poem IDs to poem data: Title, Text, and Likes?
  3. Other:
-  - Users use buttons or forms to do actions on the website such as liking a poem or authenticating.
+  - Users use buttons with hidden AJAX to do actions such as liking a poem.
   - Invalid URL GETs result in a special 404 page which links back to the homepage.

 ### Webpages: